irenenev24/Winter_Warmer_Recipe_Collection/README.md

 1. Is this site easy to navigate to save time?
 (eg: navigation bar, search bar, categories)

+* I feel that the site meets all of the above criteria.

 ### Scope

 * How to add recipes?.